ysfklc/blacklist/replit.md

 A comprehensive threat intelligence platform built with Express.js backend and React frontend.
 The application enables cybersecurity teams to manage threat indicators, data sources, and security analytics with role-based access control.

 ## Recent Changes
+- **2025-07-07**: Updated Public Blacklist Feeds page logo to use RSS feed icon for better representation of data feeds functionality
+- **2025-07-07**: Converted main application logo from PNG to SVG format for improved scalability and performance
+- **2025-07-07**: Added proxy settings section to enable HTTP/HTTPS requests through corporate proxy servers
+  - Added toggle to enable/disable proxy functionality
+  - Added fields for proxy host, port, username, and password configuration
+  - Updated data fetching system to use proxy settings for external threat intelligence feeds
+  - Supports both HTTP and HTTPS proxies with authentication
+- **2025-07-07**: Updated logo and favicon to use custom user-provided blacklist icon image across application
+- **2025-07-07**: Successfully completed migration from Replit Agent to Replit environment with PostgreSQL database setup
 - **2025-07-07**: Implemented user avatars using initials from first/last names with consistent color generation
   - Created UserAvatar component that generates initials from firstName/lastName or username
   - Added color-coded backgrounds based on user identifiers for consistency